foldedtoad/dwm1001/README.md

         ├── nrf52_dwm1001.dts
         └── nrf52_dwm1001.yaml
 ```
 In each example sub-project, the CMakeList.txt file has been updated with the following statement.
-This defines and incoperates (merges) this custom board definition into the Zephyr board configuration process.
+This merges this custom board definition into the Zephyr board configuration process.

 ```
  set(BOARD_ROOT "${CMAKE_CURRENT_SOURCE_DIR}/../..")